Configure Quotes for Your Customers and Track Contracts

 Then, Maria enabled Quotes, so that her reps can provide quotes to their customers.
 After her reps and their customers agree on specific quotes, her reps can then sync the quote line items with the opportunity’s products.

-And finally, she set up contracts to appear on opportunity details—handy for letting reps quickly access contracts related to their opportunities.
+And finally, she set up contracts to appear on opportunity details and in a related list on accounts—handy for letting reps quickly access their contracts.